Sustainable Travel Itinerary

 During this city tour, you will walk through its cobblestone streets and visit the most famous cathedral of Antigua Guatemala and the most beautiful churches and ruins of this city.
 You will also be participating in a Chocolate mini-workshop, where you will enjoy a short and easy explanation of the chocolate making process as well as make your own chocolates with milk or dark chocolate and many different flavorings.

-Day 2: Macadamia farm and active volcano
+Day 2.
+Macadamia and volcano.

 Today you will have a breakfast recipe served for over 20 years on this farm, the famous macadamia pancakes.
 They are not only delicious but also good for you due to the high content of omega-3 and lots of other nutrients, vitamins and essential oils.